hyphacoop/worker-coop-scripts/README.md

 ## Manually forcing a script run

-Sometimes you may want to force a run of a CircleCI job/script/task outside the normal schedule.
-This is possible from your local workstation.
+Sometimes you may want to manually force an run of a CircleCI job/script/task outside the normal schedule.
+This is possible in two ways.

+The simplest way is to navigate through the
+[CircleCI logs][logs] into a specific script run, and then click the "Rebuild" button in the top-right.
+(You may need to log in first.)

+However, if you've just merged code changes, you'll need to kick off a fresh run using your new code.
+You can do this from the commandline:

 1. Get your CircleCI token.